feathersjs/docs/guides/chat/testing.md

 npm test
 ```

-Which will currently fail since we implemented functionality in our hooks that is not covered by the standard tests.
+This will fail initially, since we implemented functionality in our hooks that is not covered by the standard tests.
 So let's get those to pass first.

 ## Unit testing hooks

-The best way to test individual hooks is to set up a dummy Feathers application with some services that return the data we expect and can test against, register the hooks and make actual service calls to verify that they return what we'd expect.
+The best way to test individual hooks is to set up a dummy Feathers application with some services that return the data we expect and can test against, then register the hooks and make actual service calls to verify that they return what we'd expect.

 The first hook we created was for processing new messages.
-For this one we can create a `messages` dummy custom [service](../basics/services.md) that just returns the same data in the `create` service method.
-To pretend that we are an authenticated user we have to pass `params.user`.
-In our case this can be a simple JavaScript object with an `_id`.
+For this hook, we can create a `messages` dummy custom [service](../basics/services.md) that just returns the same data from the `create` service method.
+To pretend we are an authenticated user, we have to pass `params.user`.
+For this test, this can be a simple JavaScript object with an `_id`.

 Update `test/hooks/process-messages.test.js` to the following: